Janshrutt13/dev-ex/README.md

 ## About

 Dev-Ex is a platform built for developers who want to stay consistent.
 Whether you're taking on a 75-day or 100-day coding challenge or just want to log your daily work, Dev-Ex helps you maintain your streak.
-It also features a dedicated section for finding project collaborators, gated by GitHub verification to ensure a community of genuine developers.
+It also features a dedicated section for finding project collaborators, where only verfied Github profiles can create or join collabs.

 ## ✨ Core Features